 The Raspberry Pi ships by itself, without a case.
 I recommend you buy a case to avoid damaging your Pi.
 Using a screwdriver, place your Raspberry Pi into its case.
 Some cases do not require the use of a screwdriver -- however, I prefer cases that use screws to secure the Pi for extra stability.

-> If you're using a Raspberry Pi Zero, you can also use an NES cartridge as a case for your RetroPie gaming rig.
+If you want to go more retro, I also wrote a review of a Raspberry Pi mini NES case that's pretty neat!
+If you're using a Raspberry Pi Zero, you can also use an NES cartridge as a case for your RetroPie gaming rig.

-> Because the Raspberry Pi doesn't have an internal hard drive, it uses a microSD card for storage of the entire operating system and all files contained therein.
+Because the Raspberry Pi doesn't have an internal hard drive, it uses a microSD card for storage of the entire operating system and all files contained therein.

 Download and unzip the latest RetroPie SD-Card Image.
 There are two versions of the RetroPie SD-Card Image:

 - One for the Raspberry Pi Zero, Zero W, A, B, A+ and B+

 - One for the Raspberry Pi 2 and 3